AlexisPuga/hook-webpack-plugin/README.md

 ### Intercepting another plugin

-To intercept another plugin, <var>pluginName</var> must match the name of the plugin given in the source code.
+To intercept another plugin, `pluginName` must match the name of the plugin given in the source code.

 ```js
 // webpack.config.js